theodore-s-beers/gloss-word/README.md

 [The Free Dictionary](https://www.thefreedictionary.com/).
 Etymologies are pulled from the [Online Etymology Dictionary](https://www.etymonline.com/).

-While the package is called `gloss-word`—since I may publish it to [crates.io](https://crates.io/) and need a unique name—the binary itself, and hence the command, is `gloss`.
+While the package is called `gloss-word`—since I needed a unique name to publish it to [crates.io](https://crates.io/)—the binary itself, and hence the command, is `gloss`.
 I like to use a shell function to pipe the output to [`bat`](https://github.com/sharkdp/bat) for pretty-printing.
 That's pasted below.

 In short, the program makes a request (if necessary) to the appropriate website;